Fall 2021 Policies

-The results of the DRP are indicated on the RESULTS OF THE DIRECTED RESEARCH PROJECT FORM, each committee member signs, and the form is then returned to the Graduate Coordinator.
-Student is directed to submit DRP to CIS archives.
+The results of the DRP are indicated on the RESULTS OF THE DIRECTED RESEARCH PROJECT FORM, each committee member signs, and the form is then returned to the Graduate Program Coordinator.
+The student then must submit their DRP report to CIS archives.

 RESULTS OF THE DIRECTED RESEARCH PROJECT FORM indicating completion of the DRP must be submitted according to the following schedule.
 This schedule presumes fall admission to the Ph.D. program.
 For off-cycle admission, the student should consult with GEC for precise deadlines.

 Student's academic background at admission Time limit M.S. in computer science End of Fall quarter of second year All others End of Spring quarter of second year

 Once the Directed Research Project has been passed, the student should go to the Division of Graduate Studies web site and fill out the CHANGE OF GRADUATE MAJOR/CLASSIFICATION FORM to start the process of changing their classification from Y (conditional doctoral) to D (doctoral).

 Following the completion of a DRP, the student forms their Dissertation Advisory Committee (DAC), chooses an area of research, and begins the process of preparing for the Area Exam.
 The milestone should be completed about one year after the DRP.